 Exactly how does Invisalign work and can it work for you?

 You can eat all the foods you enjoy, brush and floss the same way you always would, and smile just as widely as ever while Invisalign gets to work straightening out your pearly whites.
-However, having properly aligned teeth isn’t just about that dashing smile; it also reduces your risk of gum disease and tooth decay.
+However, having properly aligned teeth isn’t just about that dashing smile; it can also reduce your risk of excessive tooth wear over time, as well as make it easier for you to remove plaque from your teeth.
+Plaque accumulation can lead to gum disease and tooth decay.

-To answer the question, “how does Invisalign work?” we need to first discuss the difference between the invisible braces and their traditional metal counterparts.
+To answer the question, “how does Invisalign work?” we need to first discuss the difference between these nearly invisible braces and their traditional metal counterparts.

 How Does Invisalign Differ from Traditional Braces?

 If you’re considering teeth straightening options, you’ve no doubt questioned which you should choose between Invisalign and conventional braces.
 In most cases Invisalign treatment is just as effective for straightening your teeth as traditional metal braces.
-However, the invisible braces approach is ideal for social and active lifestyles, particularly among adults and self-conscious teens.
-The clear plastic aligners are almost completely invisible, so very few people will notice you’re wearing them.
+However, the nearly invisible braces approach is ideal for social and active lifestyles, particularly among adults and self-conscious teens.
+People may not even notice you’re wearing the clear plastic aligners.

 Unlike traditional braces, you can remove the trays to brush and floss your teeth without worrying about the issue of trapped food that sometimes occurs with metal braces.